rs-loves-bugs/burp-browser-profiles/README.md

 -allows you in Burp to highlight with the same color the request from that specific profile(this feature requires installing a Burp extension)

+-allows you to start the browser without remote debugging to try to bypass anti-bots checks

 # Instalation:

 burp-browser-profiles was tested on Mac and Linux and will work with either Burp Professional or Burp Community Edition